Life (2007–2009): Season 2, Episode 19 - 5 Quarts - full transcript

 for coming back.

-what I did last time.
+What i did last time.

-Ask me anything you want,
+Uh, ask me anything you want,

 any way you want.